Vitty85/WagicSyntaxPlugin/README.md

 - Purple style for zones
 - Orange style for macros
 - Gray style for constants and basic abilities
-- Red style for unkown or wrong words
+- Red style for unknown or wrong words

 The Plugin will automatically suggest Wagic keywords, triggers, zones, macros and constants by the Notepad++ suggestions popup menu (you can open it by pressing CTRL+SPACE).